SargunSinghSethi/SargunSinghSethi/README.md

 - 👋 Hi, I’m @SargunSinghSethi
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning C, C++ and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on prpjects on C++ and Python
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/sargun-singh-sethi-3a32b3242

 <!---
 SargunSinghSethi/SargunSinghSethi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.